Skills for Life

 - Highly differentiated curriculum with a high language focus

-- Shape colour coding to assist language development
+- The Shape Coding system and Colourful Semantics used to assist language development

 - Structured small step approach